cpg94/chrome-ext-render/README.md

 app();
 ```

-You have to pass through the render method as I wanted to be able to use this extension with other React like libraries such as Inferno and Preact.
+You have to pass through the render method as I wanted to be able to use this method with other React like libraries such as Inferno and Preact.

 If anyone finds a way to not need this, please let me know!